Eenrue/Diffusion-Deep-Dive/README.md

 - Additional explanations for challenging concepts.
 - Comprehensive mathematical details.

+This repository is created solely for **educational purposes** and has no commercial intent.
+It is designed to assist students and researchers in better understanding diffusion models by providing accessible and well-organized materials.

 ### Current and Future Plans

 We are committed to expanding this repository to include the following resources: